 Finally, recall the story of David and Bathsheba.
 God forgave David's sin and even made their second son, Solomon, king, clearly acknowledging Solomon's birth as legitimate.
+Clearly, God considered Solomon to be of legitimate birth.
 Indeed, Matthew emphasizes this point in giving Jesus' genealogy:

-This argument is nearly foundational for those who insist on denying baptism to those divorced and remarried.
+87 This argument is nearly foundational for those who insist on denying baptism to those divorced and remarried.
 See, for example, Behold the Pattern by Goebel Music.

-David was the father of Solomon, whose mother had been Uriah's wife.
-81
+David was the father of Solomon, whose mother had been Uriah's wife. $^{\ensuremath{^{88}}}$